ded/sink-test/README.md

 Browser support
 ---------------

-  * Any browser that supports JavaScript
+Any browser that supports JavaScript as well as Headless via command line with Node. (see below)

-  * Lynx
+    // tests.js
+    var sink = require('/path/to/sink');

+    sink(function (test, ok) {
+      // write tests
+    });

+in your terminal

+    % node tests.js

+Happy testing!